TobyRogovsky/Pool-Rental/README.md

 - Descriptive column names
 - `NOT NULL` constraints where appropriate
-- Additional constraints (such as unique phone numbers), a check on rental times, and checks that contact fields are not blank and amounts are positive
+- Additional constraints (such as unique phone numbers), a check on rental times, and checks that contact fields are not a single blank space and amounts are positive
 - Scripts can be executed repeatedly by including `DROP` and `USE` statements

 ## Usage